 As a Virginia expungement lawyer could explain, someone who fits the description above seeks to have the record of the arrest and court proceedings expunged from the records, that party must file a petition in the circuit court of the jurisdiction where the charged were filed.

 If the applicant has no additional charges on the record and the offense involved is a misdemeanor, it may be a simple matter for the judge to agree to the expungement.
 But in cases where there are multiple charges or the offense involved is a felony, the applicant may have to demonstrate that it would be a “manifest injustice” to allow the records to remain available to the public.
+In these cases, it is typically easier to hvae an attorney discuss your situation and explain the evidence the court is going to need to see to grant the expungement petition.

 In some situations, it can be difficult to determine whether an individual qualifies for expungement.
 For instance, if a case was dismissed, it is often necessary to understand why the dismissal occurred to ascertain whether the person charged may have the record expunged.
 An experienced Virginia expungement lawyer can provide a case evaluation and advocate on behalf of parties seeking expungement to help obtain the goal expediently.